DyingShades/justinluong.com/menu/currentpeople.md

          alt: A photo of Elias Sandoval
          style: right
       content: |
             Hi, I am Eli!
 I am the editor of this website and like many wonderful people around me I am finishing up my Range Resource Science degree.
 I have a passion for anything analytical and enjoy a healthy mix of plants on the range and electronics.
 I enjoy things like tissue culture, watch movement repair and audio engineering and am intrested broadly in using parallel computing, design + fabrication, and opensource concepts in areas that still rely on aging infrastructure.
-If you want to see more of my work you can learn more at eliengine.com - While grasses are cool carnivorous pitcher plants are my favourous especially _Nepenthesis Edwardsiana_
+If you want to see more of my work you can learn more at eliengine.com - While grasses are cool carnivorous pitcher plants are my favorite especially _Nepenthesis Edwardsiana_
             <hr>

     - title: "Max Shea (Lab Assistant and Undergrad Researcher)"